Certain BCS wavefunctions are quantum many-body scars

-Superconductivity \cite{TinkhamBookIntroSC} is one of the best-understood quantum condensed matter phenomena and yet is the one that still conceals some of the most intriguing secrets such as the mechanisms underlying unconventional superconductivity.
+Superconductivity \cite{TinkhamBookIntroSC} is one of the best-understood quantum phenomena which still conceals some of the most intriguing secrets such as the mechanisms underlying unconventional superconductivity.
 As a macroscopic quantum phenomenon, superconductivity reflects the collective behaviour of many degrees of freedom.
-The emergence of statistical physics from individual quantum eigenstates can be analyzed in terms of eingenstate thermalization hypothesis (ETH) that conjectures that a macroscopic thermal average of an observable should agree with any measurements made in individual eigenstates at the corresponding temperature/energy.
+The emergence of statistical physics from individual quantum eigenstates can be analyzed in terms of eigenstate thermalization hypothesis (ETH) \cite{deutsch1991quantum,srednicki1994chaos,rigol2008thermalization} that conjectures that a macroscopic thermal average of an observable should agree with measurements made in individual eigenstates at the corresponding energy.